mel-project/docs.earendil.network/en/getting-started/config.md

       sosistab3: shove-mistake-wish-endless-antique-citizen-filter-employ-cigar-clip-acid-defense
     # price and debt config for this link
     price_config:
-      # how much you charge per incoming packet, in nanoMELs
+      # how much you charge per incoming packet, in µMELs
       inbound_price: 0
-      # debt limit for inbound packets, in nanoMELs
+      # debt limit for inbound packets, in µMELs
       inbound_debt_limit: 0
-      # max price you're willing to pay per outgoing packet, in nanoMELs
+      # max price you're willing to pay per outgoing packet, in µMELs
       outbound_max_price: 10
-      # min debt limit you accept for outbound packets, in nanoMELs
+      # min debt limit you accept for outbound packets, in µMELs
-      # Negative debt limit = requires prepayment
+      # Negative debt limit means prepayment is required
       outbound_min_debt_limit: -100
   # more relays to connect to
   relay-2: